 I thought I would share a few thoughts on competitors for Search Engine Optimization (SEO) efforts.
+That's what I call SEO Competitor Analysis.
 I'll frame this into a simile.

 Search Engine Optimization is like a marathon.
-In a marathon the goal is to get to the end.
-The runner balances their pace, water and food intake, and adjusts as they come to hills and declines.
+In a marathon, the goal is to get to the end.
+The runner balances their pace, water, and food intake, and adjusts as they come to hills and declines.
 The process of a marathon is as important as the end goal.
-How and when you get to the finish line depends on other goals that you have and the amount of resources you want to commit.
+How and when you get to the finish line depends on other goals that you have and the number of resources you want to commit.
 In running a marathon, you succeed by getting to the finish line.

-Same is similar to SEO efforts.
-A common goal is to get the organic research results you need to have a heathy pipeline of clients and run a successful business.
+The same is similar to SEO efforts.
+A common goal is to get the organic research results you need to have a healthy pipeline of clients and run a successful business.
 This goal is what I would call the SEO finish line.
 This can happen over a longer time with small regular efforts, quickly with tremendous efforts, or something in between.

-The problem, and the difference between a marathon goal and an SEO Goal is the "finish line" is moving.
+The problem and the difference between a marathon goal and an SEO Goal is the "finish line" is moving in SEO.

-In SEO, more competitors means the goal line is moving.
+In SEO, more competitors mean the goal line is moving.

 We want to unpack who these competitors are.